anandraj5518/automationcodes/README.md

 # automationcodes
-Clone and Pull the full folder to your local system Open eclipse (or Other IDE)
+Clone and Pull the full folder(Sample Test) to your local system Open eclipse (or Other IDE)
 Click On File-> Open Projects From File System.
 Click on"Directory"